 The DTC reduces the amount of income tax that a person with a disability, or their supporting person (including a parent), might otherwise have to pay.
-If you have a child with a physical disability or autism spectrum disorder, you may be eligible to submit Form T2201 with your tax claim.
+If you have a child with a physical or developmental disability, you may be eligible to submit Form T2201 with your tax claim.
 A qualified practitioner must certify on the Disability Tax Credit Certificate Form (T2201), that the child's impairment meets certain conditions.